x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mail-flow-best-practices/non-delivery-reports-in-exchange-online/fix-error-code-5-7-12-in-exchange-online.md

 - **Mail users**:

+> [!IMPORTANT]
+> The feature of editing mail flow settings for a mail user is available only for Classic EAC, currently.

    1. Go to **Recipients** \> **Contacts** > select the mail user from the list, and then click **Edit** ![Edit icon](../../media/ebd260e4-3556-4fb0-b0bb-cc489773042c.gif).

    2. In the mail user properties dialog box that opens, go to **Mailbox flow settings** and then click **View details** in the **Message Delivery Restrictions** section.